 I need this Stir-Fried Asparagus with Ginger and Sesame.
 It’s been a long winter.
-Snow and cold temperatures left me feeling like all I wanted to do was bake and roast, keeping the oven going for hours at a time.
+Snow and cold temperatures left me feeling like all I wanted to do was bake and roast.
+My fondest desire was to keep the oven on for hours.
 But last week I saw the first sign of spring – asparagus in grocery stores!
 OK, maybe a few crocuses popped up too, but it was the asparagus that caught my eye, and my fancy.

-I stir-fry year round, but particularly love to use the technique with fresh vegetables that come into season in the warmer months.
+I stir-fry year round.
+But I particularly love to stir-fry fresh vegetables that come into season in the warmer months.
 Asparagus stir-fry beautifully, flavored with a simple and light ginger and sesame sauce.
-Bingo – I grabbed a nice, large bunch of slender asparagus, tossed them into my grocery cart, and off I went to bring springtime into my kitchen.
+Grabbing a slender bunch and tossing them into my grocery cart, I went off to bring springtime into my kitchen.

 While this recipe is my own, I must acknowledge my debt to four Asian friends/writers/cooks, Grace Young, Betty Ann Quirino, Pat Tanumihardja and Amy Besa, because they have taken me inside the world of Asian home cooking, they are my guides and mentors as I learn how to cook Asian food.

 I grew up eating Chinese restaurant/take-out food that began with mass-produced egg rolls and ended with stale fortune cookies.
 Besides being less than high quality, it wasn’t even real Asian food.
 From dishes such as hot and sour soup, transformed into a version that barely resembled the real deal, to American inventions such as chop suey, it was the dinner counterpart to the grilled American cheese on white bread that we frequently ate for lunch.